 Take a look, below, at some of my favourite and unique things to see and do in Great Britain.
 Have the best trip.

 1.)
-Hunt for sea-shells on one of the tallest mountain in Great Britain
+Hunt for sea shells on one of the tallest mountains in Great Britain

 Yup, you read that right!
 You can actually hunt for seashells on top of Mount Snowdon, the tallest mountain in England and Wales.